Medicare Part B: Cost, Coverage, and Eligibility

 What happens if I don’t want Medicare Part B?
 While there’s no true replacement for Medicare Part B, there are alternatives in how you get that kind of outpatient coverage.

-- Medicare Advantage Plans: Also known as Medicare Part C, which includes all Part B benefits plus extras like vision, dental, or gym memberships, often bundled with drug coverage.
+- Medicare Advantage Plans: Also known as Medicare Part C, which includes all Part B benefits plus extras.
+Call (855) 634-0435 to speak with a licensed insurance agent about your options.

 - Employer/Union Health Benefits: Some retirees keep employer or union retiree health benefits instead of or in addition to Part B.